Why people don’t get treatment for mental illness

 Hope is of fundamental importance to all humans.
 Still, when someone is struggling with mental health problems, this can be compromised.
 Sometimes people will not access help, even if they recognize that they have significant issues, in part because they feel so negatively about their future.
 A lack of hope about one’s future is a sign that a person needs to seek help.
 It could be from a family member, your GP, or a trusted friend.

 Most of us will experience an episode of mental illness during our lifetime.
 The challenge is recognizing the signs and seeking appropriate help when you need it.
 One of the best things you can do is to open up and talk to people you trust about how you’re feeling and ask for help when you need it.
+As well as speaking to loved ones, some people also try to help themselves with other forms of self care, like exercise, meditation, and even trying CBD like Delta 9o.

 If you’re feeling suicidal, or you know someone who is, please reach out to someone.
 If you’re in the US, you can reach the National Suicide Prevention Lifeline at 1.800.273.8255.
 If you’re not in the US, click here for a link to crisis centers around the world.